JasmeetSinghBali/Full_Stack_Projects/ReadMe.md

 Prerequisites:
   - [x] Must know About ERC-20 token standard and how to code your own cryptocurrency for tutorials/help refer : https://www.dappuniversity.com/articles/code-your-own-cryptocurrency-on-ethereum

-timestamp - 31 bibaToken contract testing at truffle console.
+timestamp - 38 bibaToken to code out the buy token functionality
 ===========================================================
 > ### First Look
 > ### Features